 - Grease a tray with the oil.

-- Mix in honey and 2 cups of coconut flakes.
+- Mix in honey, 2 cups of coconut flakes and ginger.
 Pour into a saucepan and bring to a boil over medium heat.
 Once it starts boiling stir vigorously until the honey has turned a very dark caramel color (about 5 minutes).

 - Pour the mixture on the oiled tray.
 Cool to room temperature.